-This rulebook covers the rules for Level 2 only, and is meant to assist players who have progressed beyond Level 1 find rules without having to check back-and-forth between the two levels.
-If you have never played any 18xx games, or are otherwise not ready to play Level 2, we recommend playing Level 1 first, and learning how to play incrementally.
+This rulebook covers the rules for Level 3 only, and is meant to assist players who have progressed to the top level of the game find rules without having to check back-and-forth between the various levels.
+If you have never played any 18xx games, or are otherwise not ready to play Level 3, we recommend going through the levels and learning how to play incrementally.